ZHzhang01/ZHzhang01.github.io/_pages/about.md

 **To address these questions, the lab follows a research trajectory that proceeds from theory to methodology and from methodology to practice:**

-1. Starting from violations of classical assumptions to construct more general causal inference frameworks, including weakened identification conditions and partial identification boundaries;
+1. Starting from violations of classical assumptions to construct more general causal inference frameworks, including violations of unconfoundedness, SUTVA and overlap assumptions;

 2. Integrating these foundational structures with modern statistical and machine-learning techniques to develop more efficient, stable, and scalable methods for identification and estimation—for example, optimal transport, proxy and negative-control methods, conformal prediction, minimax optimization and online learning;